oszuidwest/windows11-baseline/README.md

 This repository is a comprehensive refactor of [Windows 10 Baseline](https://github.com/oszuidwest/windows10-baseline).
 It serves as the baseline configuration for Windows 11 computers owned by Streekomroep ZuidWest.

-**⚠️ This project is currently under development.
-The aim is to customize the configuration according to the computer's intended use and ownership.
-It remains entirely untested and is based on theoretical concepts.
-We are awaiting the release of Windows 11 24H2 to conduct practical tests.**
+**⚠️ This project is still being developed.
+The goal is to customize the configuration for the computer’s intended use and ownership.
+It is not yet complete, fully tested, or secure.
+We are waiting for the release of Windows 11 24H2 to start practical tests.**

 ## Purpose
 - Radio (Radio production)